 Choosing a consistently fast cloud storage service allows your users to upload, download, sync, and preview files to keep pace with business.
-The Principled Technologies team in Tokyo found Dropbox Business beat four of its rivals in 98 of 128 match-ups, and our results highlight the advantages of using Dropbox (see Appendix C for all our test results from Tokyo).
-The time savings show Dropbox is faster at most common tasks on popular laptops and mobile devices running Windows 10, macOS, iOS, and Android operating systems.
-This flexibility and speed can help your users be more productive, helping your organization in turn.
+The Principled Technologies teams who traveled to San Francisco, Dublin, and Tokyo found Dropbox Business beat four of its rivals in 264 of 312 match-ups, and our results highlight the advantages of using Dropbox (see Appendix C for detailed test results).
+The time savings show Dropbox is faster at most common tasks on popular laptops running Windows 10 or macOS operating systems.
+This flexibility and speed can help your users be more productive, which can help your organization in turn.